9 Cheapest Prop Firms in 2026

 The trailing drawdown on funded accounts tightens to 6% overall and 3% daily, so make sure you are comfortable managing a moving floor before committing.

 If you already know your strategy works and just want funded capital without sitting through an evaluation, Blue Guardian's $10 instant starter removes the challenge entirely.
+It's the same model as other instant funding prop firms provide.
 You get a $5K account, a 90% split, and instant payouts.
 It is the fastest path from payment to trading.

 For traders who want to manage a larger account, the fee per dollar of funded capital matters more than the absolute price.
 Funded Trading Plus keeps costs competitive at the $50K to $200K range, which is where most serious traders want to operate.
 The trade-off is a lower base profit split and additional rules like their consistency score, so make sure those work with your strategy before buying.